Jahfry/SteamOS/keyd.md

 XXX

-* First: get a list of all plugged in USB device IDs.
+* Get a list of all plugged in USB device IDs.
 Since this will be different for other models of keyboards/numpads (ie, you can't just use my config unless you own the same devices) I'll detail that process:
    * `sudo systemctl stop keyd` # so we see the raw device IDs with monitor
    * `sudo keyd monitor` # see what devices are being pressed
    * Press a key on each device we want to configure.
 Examples below for my 3 devices: